On Strict Higher C*-categories

 Further extension of the investigation on the role of higher categories in the study of morphisms for non-commutative geometries and the study of ``higher non-commutative geometries'' as suitable ``spectral triples'' on higher C*-categories (as already suggested in~\cite{BCL3}).

-In view of the current general interest in homotopy type theory and higher $\infty$-groupoids in the foundations of mathematics and the attempts to reconsider in this light also the famous Hilbert sixth problem on the possible (categorical) mathematical foundations of physics (see U.Schreiber~\cite{Sc,Sc2} and A.Rodin~\cite{Ro, Ro2}), it is quite natural to speculate if the basic quantum nature of physics will give a more prominent role to quantum $\infty$-C*-categories for its foundations.
+In view of the current general interest in homotopy type theory and higher $\infty$-groupoids in the foundations of mathematics~\cite{UFP} and in philosophy of mathematics~\cite{Ro} and the attempts to reconsider in this (categorical) light also the famous Hilbert sixth problem on the possible mathematical axiomatic foundations of physics (see U.Schreiber~\cite{Sc,Sc2} and A.Rodin~\cite{Ro2}), it is quite natural to speculate if the basic quantum nature of physics will give a more prominent role to quantum $\infty$-C*-categories for its foundations.

 The usage of higher C*-categories for the formalization of relational Rovelli's quantum theory, and more generally ``quantum cybernetics'', has been already touched in~\cite{B} and it is one of the main motivations for the development of such techniques.